Digital Enterprise

 The Khalsa Academy is a Regional Hub for Computing Education, a Computing at School Hub and we work closely with the National Centre for Computing Education (NCCE) to develop and train teachers in the field of Computer Science, we lead on pedagogy and subject knowledge.
 We have NCCE certified facilitators on staff.

-Curriculum Intent: IMedia / Digital Media
+Curriculum Vision: IMedia / Digital Media

 iMedia / Digital Media is a subject that enables students to understand everything presented to them in the Media, whilst enabling them to analyse and debate reasons for its construction. iMedia / Digital Media empowers students to become critical receivers of the Media and question what they are faced with.
 Students will also have a chance to create Media products according to their critical understanding.